Menu

 ‘We’re hoping to get the rest of the clinic open up soon as well, bit by bit, so we can start to expand our capacity.’

 This is just one initiative Healthy North Coast has supported across our flood-affected region to help primary health services get back on their feet.
-See the full list of Lismore local general practices, Aboriginal medical services and pharmacies available on our website.
+See the full list of Lismore local general practices, Aboriginal medical services and pharmacies.

 If you aren’t able to access the van or your local GP, Healthy North Coast’s PHN Program also funds the free 24/7 GP Telehealth service who offer same-day appointments, including electronic prescriptions.
 Please call 1800 931 158.